Workfare

 Workfare is a governmental plan under which welfare recipients are required to accept public-service jobs or to participate in job training.
-Many countries around the world have adopted workfare (sometimes implemented as "work-first" policies) to reduce poverty among able-bodied adults, however their approaches to execution vary.
-The United States and United Kingdom are two such countries utilizing workfare, albeit with different backgrounds.
+Many countries around the world have adopted workfare (sometimes implemented as "work-first" policies) to reduce poverty among able-bodied adults; however, their approaches to execution vary.
+The United States and United Kingdom are two countries utilizing workfare, albeit with different backgrounds.

 Background

 Workfare was first introduced by civil rights leader James Charles Evers in 1968; however, it was popularized by Richard Nixon in a televised speech August 1969.
 An early model of workfare had been pioneered in 1961 by Joseph Mitchell in Newburgh, New York.
 Traditional welfare benefits systems are usually awarded based on certain conditions, such as searching for work, or based on meeting criteria that would position the recipient as unavailable to seek employment or be employed.
 Under workfare, recipients have to meet certain participation requirements to continue to receive their welfare benefits.
 These requirements are often a combination of activities that are intended to improve the recipient's job prospects (such as training, rehabilitation, and work experience) and those designated as contributing to society (such as unpaid or low-paid work).
 These programs, now common in Australia (known as "mutual obligation"), Canada, and the United Kingdom, have generated considerable debate and controversy.
 In the Netherlands workfare is known as Work First, based on the Wisconsin Works program from the United States.